quiet-arthur/odin-project-repo/Prerequisites/6. Command basics/command-line-basics.md

     It will get you into your home/user directory.

 ## Where will cd .. navigate you to?
-    It will get you into the previous derictory you were in.
+    It will get you into the previous directory you were in.

 ## How do you display the name of the directory you are currently in?
     Using the command *pwd*